List of churches in Agder og Telemark: Bamble prosti

-This deanery (prosti) covers the southeastern part of Telemark county including the municipalities of Bamble, Drangedal, and Kragerø.
-The deanery is headquartered at Kragerø Church in the town of Kragerø in Kragerø municipality.
+This deanery (prosti) covers the southeastern part of Telemark county including Bamble Municipality, Drangedal Municipality, and Kragerø Municipality.
+The deanery is headquartered at Kragerø Church in the town of Kragerø in Kragerø Municipality.

 The deanery was created in 1843 when the old Nedre Telemark og Bamble prosti was divided into Nedre Telemark prosti and Bamble prosti.
 Bamble prosti originally included the parishes of Bamble, Gjerpen, Siljan, Langesund, Drangedal, Eidanger, Brevik, Kragerø, and Porsgrunn.
 In 1868, the parishes of Siljan, Gjerpen, Porsgrunn, Eidanger, and Brevik were transferred to the newly created Skien prosti.